brettz9/BADIPagesCreatedLinks/README.txt

     $wgBADIConfig['no_namespaces'] = true;

 As evident above, most of the configuration will be provided by the user, but our extension does support default values if one only wishes to link  to Wikipedia.
 This information as well as extension credits could be translated inside BADIPagesCreatedLinks.i18n.php (feel free to let us know if you write any localizations and we may include them).

+==DEDICATION==

+(This extension is dedicated to our Baha'i friends in Iran who, without responding in kind, but on the contrary, who persevere in demonstrating their loyalty and services to their communities and country, despite the government-sponsored persecution so insidiously leagued against them (including a denial of education itself! not to mention jobs, pensions, and businesses and other abuses or harrassment, even of poor school children).
+No doubt Iran as a whole will return to its prior glories as soon as it stops its patently false propaganda, trumped up charges and imprisonments, and becomes concerned with elevating the status of all of its citizens, whether women, ethnic minorities, or Baha'is (the largest independent religious minority in the country).
+Civilized countries do not come anywhere close to doing things like denying education to its own citizens, citizens who are moreover loyal to its authority!
+Is there any excuse for such backwards behavior?
+Iran no doubt has yet greater contributions to make to civilization, if it will only be truly enabled to do so.)

 Warmest regards!
 BADI Developer Institute